Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 a container.

 This problem is solvable with [`kamikaze`]. [`kamikaze`] is a simple setuid binary which allows us to run a command as root once.
-Using the power of [`kamikaze`] we can now append certificates to our tursted list.
+Using the power of [`kamikaze`] we can now append certificates to our trusted list.

 ```sh
 #!/usr/bin/env sh